 Teenie crouches next to me with his inhaler.
 Sshhhhhhhhhhh Sshhhhhhhhhhh

 Mabon Lewis "Teenie" Hodges

-I doubt I will ever write specifically about the last five years.
-The impact of my parents' journeys reaches far beyond what I can (or want to) express in this medium.
+I doubt I'll ever write specifically about the past five years.
+The impact of my parents' last voyage reaches far beyond what I can or am willing to express in this medium.
 They were deeply loving, intensely private - that seems most important.
 Sharing in symbol - music - feels best and most honoring of their lives.
-As is living with whimsy and delight, as we did together.
+As is living with whimsy and delight, like they did.

-Spring blows fresh and free this year, at last!
+Spring blows fresh and free this year.
 Life is rushing in yet saying: "Abide!"
 Balancing on a pivot point.
 Still in expectation.

 I'd like to share with you two cherished virtual teachers.
-Little do they know how lovingly they companioned me during that long, terrifying, sacred time.
-Maybe they will speak to your heart, too.
+Little do they know how closely they companioned me during that long, terrifying, sacred time.
+Maybe they will speak to you.